 If you are comfortable naming a family member as trustee, your family member can hire all the help he or she needs.
 Common helpers are an estate planning attorney, CPA, and financial advisor.

-If you have any questions regarding naming a corporate fiduciary as trustee, consult with a qualified estate planning attorney.
+If you have any questions regarding naming a corporate fiduciary as trustee, consult with an experienced and qualified estate planning attorney.